 You must inform the International Pension Centre of any changes in your circumstances.
 You can choose to call them or contact them by post.
 But, they do not accept email notification about changes in your circumstances.
 Common circumstantial changes include:

-There are checks conducted to ensure your eligibility for the State Pension abroad.
-The checks include a 'life certificate' form issued by the Department for Work and Pensions.
-If you receive this form, fill it, have it witnessed, and then return the form by post to DWP.
+There are checks conducted to ensure your eligibility for the UK State Pension abroad.
+The checks include a 'life certificate form' issued by the Department for Work and Pensions.
+If you receive the DWP form, fill it, have it witnessed, and then return the form by post to DWP.

 In this case your witness: